OpenLiberty/ci.maven/docs/toolchain.md

 **If you see a warning that toolchain is not honored because JAVA_HOME is configured:**

 - Check `server.env` and `jvm.options` for `JAVA_HOME`.
+- Check your Maven project properties for values that set `JAVA_HOME`, such as `liberty.env.JAVA_HOME` or `jvmOptions` properties.
-- Remove `JAVA_HOME` if you want the toolchain JDK to be used.
+- Remove or adjust these settings if you want the toolchain JDK to be used.

 **Example - JAVA_HOME specified in server.env**